archiverjs/node-archiver/README.md

 #### entry

-Fired when the input has been received, processed, and emitted.
+Fired when the entry's input has been processed and appended to the archive.
 Passes entry data as first argument.

 ## Zip